-Enercon (India) Limited (EIL) has commissioned DNV to perform a validation of the Enercon Wind Farm (Hindustan) Ltd in Karnataka project in India (hereafter called "the project").
+The Enercon (India) Limited (EIL) has commissioned DNV to perform a validation of the Tungabhadra wind power project in Karnataka in India (hereafter called "the project").
 This report summarises the findings of the validation of the project, performed on the basis of UNFCCC criteria for the CDM, as well as criteria given to provide for consistent project operations, monitoring and reporting.
 UNFCCC criteria refer to Article 12 of the Kyoto Protocol, the CDM modalities and procedures, and the subsequent decisions by the CDM Executive Board.